Gary Hill: Main themes and works

 The sheer richness and complexity of the artist's work over four decades is open to continual further characterization.
 As an artist working from a core principle, often with strong conceptual aspects, his inner focus and dialogue within a given medium allows him high variability and unpredictability.
 Working with one or more principles at a time (e.g., the physicality of the medium and of languaging and imaging; liminality or the intense space between contraries and extremes of appearance), he can make it happen on multiple planes simultaneously—physical, personal, ontological, social, political—without reification of any one of them.
 Result: a singular event of reflexive speaking that marries mind and machine beyond any notion of reference as such—no stable signifier or signified, yet intense engagement at personal, emotional, and intellectual levels.
-The piece Clover (1994), part of the Western Washington University Public Sculpture Collection, consists of four monitor tubes placed back to back on a steel platform.
-Each screen features a man seen from behind walking continuously through a wooded background.
-The man becomes an apparatus of seeing and movement.
 Later works in computer animation—e.g., Liminal Objects (1995-), Frustrum (2006)—challenge one's sense of "object" and mind-body boundaries and the very basis of our "reality."
 Major projective installations—Tall Ships (1992), HanD HearD (1995–96), Viewer (1996), Wall Piece (2000), Up Against Down (2008)—raise these issues of physicality, objectivity, polyvalent signification, and language itself to a further human dimension—a principle of torsional engagement both within one's own mind and body and up against the surface and face of the other.

 He was influenced by the intellectual orientation of conceptual art which dominated art of the 1970s, but he instinctively evolved beyond the conceptual as such, working into a refined domain of principle that put him in full processual and open dialog both with electronic media and the language of thinking.
 His reading of the fiction and philosophical literary essays of Maurice Blanchot, in particular, provided him with ideas relating to the way in which language impinges on phenomenological experience, and a notion of 'the other'.
 Such reading informs Hill's visual-poetic explorations of the interrelationships between language, image, identity, and the body.
 For example, in Cabin Fever he uses the binary opposition of light and darkness to convey the notion of an interaction between a self and an 'other'.
 He has also explored immersive environments, as seen in his 1992 piece Tall Ships.

 Hill's work thoroughly exploits the capacity of video to offer complex nonlinear narratives that encourage active engagement on the part of the viewer.
 In Roland Barthes' terms, Hill's video narratives can be understood as 'writerly' texts.